 Absolute Carnage (Comics) | Review

 Crossover events have always been a gamble for Marvel between spectacular storytelling and overwhelming confusion.
-With the comic-book landscape saturated by multiverse-shaking events that promise to "change everything forever," readers often find themselves questioning whether another major crossover deserves their attention.
+With the comic-book landscape saturated with multiverse-shaking events that promise to "change everything forever," readers often find themselves questioning whether another event deserves their attention.

-Enter "Absolute Carnage," a symbiote-centered event that manages to cut through the noise with razor-sharp focus and visceral intensity by writer Donny Cates (Doctor Strange: City of Sin, Thanos: Thanos Wins) and artist Ryan Stegman (Inhuman: AXIS, Venom: Rex).
+Enter "Absolute Carnage," a symbiote-centered event by writer Donny Cates (Doctor Strange: City of Sin, Thanos: Thanos Wins) and penciller Ryan Stegman (Inhuman: Genesis, Inhuman: Lineage) that manages to cut through the noise with razor-sharp focus and visceral intensity.

-What sets this event apart from typical Marvel spectacle is its intimate scope wrapped in cosmic horror.
-Rather than juggling dozens of heroes across multiple dimensions, Absolute Carnage zeroes in on the dark legacy of symbiotes.
+What sets this event apart from typical Marvel spectacle is its scope wrapped in cosmic horror, building naturally from Venom: Rex arc while establishing mythology central to the eventual King in Black event.
+Rather than juggling dozens of heroes across multiple dimensions, Absolute Carnage locks onto the dark legacy of symbiotes.

-The event doesn't just promise carnage— it delivers it with surgical precision, making every splash of crimson feel earned.
-Each violent moment serves the story's larger purpose, avoiding the empty spectacle that often plagues modern crossover events.
+The event doesn't just promise carnage– it delivers it with surgical precision, making every splash of crimson feel earned rather than gratuitous.
+Each violent moment serves the story's larger purpose, avoiding the hollow excess that often plagues modern-day crossover events.

 ![]() |